Descent098/AoC-2024/README.md

 If I get completely stuck I will then try it in python "first"

+Goddamn, this year ramped up fast.
+I gave up at day 3, I just don't have time to do the challenges this year.

 ## Insights

 What I learned about each language as I went